ma08/ma08.github.com/_posts/2015-03-25-Never-go-full-localhost.md

 in the network of the VMs and a global, public IP.
 We just chose to use `0.0.0.0` without dealing with any intricacies as we already had spent a lot of time getting it solved.
 We first tested it locally and checked if we could connect to the server running on a different machine.
 We couldn't at first.
-And the new found hope we had quickly started to transform into rage.
+The new found hope we had quickly started to transform into rage.
 Though we were unsure of using our `proxy card`,
 >When in doubt, blame the proxy.

  we disabled the proxy and tried to connect using the local IP address.
- And it worked.
+ It worked.
 Finally.
 The guys maintaining the proxy should direct local IP addressess to right place and save us the hassle.
 We deployed it on the VM and it worked.
 Clean as a whistle.
-Changing `localhost` to `0.0.0.0` was the answer.
-And we took more than 6 hours for that.
+Changing `localhost` to `0.0.0.0` was the answer and we took more than 6 hours for that.

+So I have acquired a quantum of knowledge I should have possessed years ago at the expense of 6 precious hackathon hours.

 Don't judge me.
 No one is immune  from bouts of stupidity.